wp-plugins/gas-injector/readme.txt

 2. Upload the `gas-injector` folder to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress

+== Screenshots ==

+1. Add your Google Analytics tracking code and domain name.
+2. Some additional settings for debugging and adding more GAS hooks for extended tracking.

 == Changelog ==

 = 1.0 =